MichaBrugger/obsidian_autoMOC/README.md

 ---

-# (Archived) AutoMOC has been merged with Zoottelkeeper Plugin
+# (Archived) AutoMOC has been merged with the official [Zoottelkeeper Plugin](https://github.com/akosbalasko/zoottelkeeper-obsidian-plugin)

 ---